risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 (10 rows)
 ```

-## Ingest data from a Partitioned Table
+## Ingest data from a partitioned table

 :::info Public Preview
 This feature is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
 If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
 Your input is valuable in helping us improve the feature.
 For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).